eyar/nano-react-app-typescript-template/README.md

-# nano-react-app-template
+# nano-react-app-typescript-template

-The template project for [nano-react-app](https://github.com/adrianmcli/nano-react-app).
+A template project for [nano-react-app](https://github.com/adrianmcli/nano-react-app).
+This differs from the default by including support for typescript.
+In the most nano way, obviously.

 - `npm start` — This will spawn a development server with a default port of `1234`.
 - `npm run build` — This will output a production build in the `dist` directory.